MurdoMaclachlan/MurdoMaclachlan/README.md

 #### I am not looking for employment, please do not contact me for such reasons.
 My e-mail is visible for support reasons relating to my public projects.
 Thank you.

-I'm Murdo, a turnip-head software engineering student from Scotland, who'd actually rather be doing writing than programming.
+I'm Murdo, a Scottish software engineering student who'd actually rather be doing writing than programming.
 It is what it is.
 I'm a fan of fantasy, science fiction, D&D and a wide variety of music.
 I sing, occasionally play piano.
 And in my free time, I transcribe for r/TranscribersOfReddit.

 I use the following programming languages: